Stephen-Data-Engineer-Public/Data-Ingestion-Techniques/README.md

 Go to your fork on GitHub, and click **"Compare & pull request"**.
 Add a clear title and description of your changes, then submit the PR to the original repo.

+I will try to merge your pull request as soon as possible